 - Also put a fraud alert on your credit reports so that businesses must contact you to verify your identity before issuing credit in your name.
 Simply contact any one of the three major credit reporting agencies (TransUnion, Equifax or Experian) and they will alert the other two bureaus about your fraud alert.You can check your credit score and read your credit report for free within minutes by joining MoneyTips.

 Like any swindle, it is always better to take steps to prevent identity theft from happening than to react to it after the fact.
-It might take you a while to process the changes in the Tax Cuts and Jobs Act, as well as the new Congressional budget agreement, but try not to delay filing your tax return for too long.
+It might take you a while to process the changes introduced by the Tax Cuts and Jobs Act, but try not to delay filing your tax return for too long.
 "To whatever extent you can, try to file your tax return early," advises McBride.
 "That's really what a lot of the tax ID thieves do — they file a tax return very quickly, claim a bogus refund under your name, and then when you go to file your legitimate tax return before the tax deadline, it gets rejected."
 Do your best not to become a victim, and then act quickly to rectify the situation if you do.